The Undemocratic Spread of Big Brother

 Year by year, for the foreseeable future, surveillance hardware and software will keep improving, extracting ever more information.
 Threats to privacy will proliferate.
 Communities will theoretically be able to choose whether or not their police officers make use of a given piece of new technology.
 But in practice, if the status quo persists, even the most intrusive innovations that portend the most radical changes in society will be quietly adopted without public notice or debate or votes that force elected officials to be accountable.
 The cops will just press ahead without asking permission.

-This isn’t just a blow for privacy, it is a blow for democracy.
+This isn’t just a blow to privacy, it is a blow to democracy.
 Willfully and fundamentally invading a community’s privacy without its consent is illegitimate.

 States with direct democracy arguably have the most promising remedy available.
-A ballot initiative could force all law-enforcement agencies in a given state to publicly reveal all technology in their possession that implicates privacy.
+A ballot initiative could force all law-enforcement agencies in a given state to publicly reveal all technology in their possession that involves privacy.
 It could require public notice and a city council or county board of supervisors vote anytime a public agency wants to acquire a new kind of technology.
 And it could establish a mechanism for people in any jurisdiction to trigger a vote seeking to strip cops of the ability to use a given surveillance tool.

 Pressuring Amazon to refrain from selling to public entities may slow the spread of privacy-destroying technology to local governments.
 But only reasserting democratic control over surveillance policy will provide an adequate safeguard over the long term.